h4ckyou/h4ckyou.github.io/_posts/2025-05-29-syscall-kit.md

 There are some restrictions however, and our goal is to pop shell from this somewhat restricted sandbox.

-You can download the attachment [here](https://github.com/zer0pts/zer0pts-CTF-2020/tree/master/syscall%20kit/distfiles)
+You can download the challenge attachment [here](https://github.com/zer0pts/zer0pts-CTF-2020/tree/master/syscall%20kit/distfiles)

 ### Analysis